octetz/vim-as-go-ide/README.md

 1. Verify `coc.nvim` is working by trying the following commands.

+    * Test dot (`.`) completion in a function

-	* Type a package and `.`, autocomplete should pop up with suggestions from `[LS]` (Language Server).
+      * autocomplete should pop up with suggestions from `[LS]` (Language Server).

     * Use `gd` to go to a definition.

+      * you can use `ctrl + o` to go back.

     * Run `:CocList diagnostics` to see and search through all problems with the project.

+      * `space + a` is a shortcut for this.

 <center><img src="img/coc-vim.gif" class="large-img"></center>

 ## Play Around!

-Now your environment is setup and it is just a matter of becoming more familiar with `vim-go` and `coc.nvim`.
-Be sure to check the video at the top of this post for examples of my favorite tools and shortcuts.
-Also `vim-go` and `coc.nvim` have create documentation.
+Now your environment is setup and it is time to become familiar with `vim-go` and `coc.nvim`.
+Be sure to check the video at the top of this write-up for examples of my shortcuts. `vim-go` and `coc.nvim` have great documentation.
 It can be accessed in Vim with the following commands.

 vim-go

 ```
 :help vim-go
 ```

 coc.nvim

 ```
-:help coc.nvim
+:help coc-nvim
 ```